 iWeb vs AJ Bell vs Interactive Investor vs Hargreaves Lansdown

 iWeb provides a low-cost, online, execution-only share trading service.
 AJ Bell, Interactive Investor and Hargreaves Lansdown do charge annual fees (unlike iWeb), but investors get a little more in return, including detailed reporting, additional insight and research, as well as a mobile app so that trades can be placed on the go.

 iWeb vs X-O

 X-O is a brand name of Jarvis Investment Management Ltd and it offers a very similar service to iWeb in terms of it being a low-cost, execution-only share trading platform.
 Both platforms offer similar products, however, X-O also offers a Junior ISA.
 X-O does not charge an account opening fee, however it charges £5.95 per trade compared to the £5 charged by iWeb.
 The SIPP provided by X-O has an annual fee of £99 plus VAT irrespective of how much is held in the account.

 iWeb is a basic, no-frills, execution-only online trading platform that may be more suited to experienced investors who are comfortable making their own investment decisions. iWeb doesn't charge annual fees and so provides a relatively cheap way to invest in shares, funds, exchange traded funds (ETFs) and investment trusts.
 It does, however, charge a one-off account opening fee of £100 and its quarterly SIPP charges of between £90 and £180 are not the cheapest.
 Additionally, iWeb charges £5 per trade and so those focused solely on buying and trading shares may want to look at specialist share dealing apps such as Freetrade and Trading 212.
-Freetrade even offers a SIPP for just £9.99 a month and new customers are gifted a free share when they sign up, worth up to £200.
+Freetrade even offers a SIPP for just £11.99 a month and new customers are gifted a free share when they sign up, worth between £10 and £100.